andrew/ultimate-awesome/README.md

 - [awesome-technative](https://github.com/wearetechnative/awesome-technative) - Curated list of resources engineers need to know when working at TechNative.
 - [awesome-mindhacking](https://github.com/yetanotherchris/awesome-mindhacking) - A curated list of mindhacking related resources.
 - [awesome-taproot-assets](https://github.com/22388o/awesome-taproot-assets) -  A curated list of Taproot Assets projects and resources .
+- [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
+Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
+- [awesome-vibe-coding](https://github.com/admal-foundation/awesome-vibe-coding) - A Curated List of Vibe Coding Open-Source Projects, Tools, and Learning Resources.
 - [awesome-aeternity](https://github.com/aeternity/awesome-aeternity) - A curated list of resources for the æternity blockchain .
 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.